Portugapt/workspace/README.md

-# workspace
+# Workspace configurations

-My workspace configurations.
+Using:

+* zsh